kodinkod/kg_llm/README.md

 1. We use hydra framework for logging and use cofig.
 2. For use all code we need have connection with neo4j db.

-> warning: for use neo4j setup configs/neo4j/base.yaml (in config and .env files).
+> ⚠️ warning: for use neo4j setup configs/neo4j/base.yaml (in config and .env files).
-> warning: for use openai LLM add all API keys. (in config and .env files).
+> for use openai LLM add all API keys. (in config and .env files).

 ### Create graph using structure